 Limits on Updates

-When Customer renews or purchases a new subscription to an Online Service, the then-current DPA Terms will apply and will not change during Customer’s subscription for that Online Service.
+When Customer renews or purchases a new subscription to a Product or enters into a work order for a Professional Service, the then-current DPA Terms will apply and will not change during Customer’s subscription for that Product or term for that Professional Service.
+When Customer obtains a perpetual license to Software, the then-current DPA Terms will apply (following the same provision for determining the applicable then-current Product Terms for that Software in Customer’s volume licensing) and will not change during Customer’s license for that Software.

 New Features, Supplements, or Related Software

-Notwithstanding the foregoing limits on updates, when Microsoft introduces features, supplements or related software that are new (i.e., that were not previously included with the subscription), Microsoft may provide terms or make updates to the DPA that apply to Customer’s use of those new features, supplements or related software.
-If those terms include any material adverse changes to the DPA Terms, Microsoft will provide Customer a choice to use the new features, supplements, or related software, without loss of existing functionality of an generally available Online Service.
-If Customer does not use the new features, supplements, or related software, the corresponding new terms will not apply.
+Notwithstanding the foregoing limits on updates, when Microsoft introduces features, offerings, supplements or related software that are new (i.e., that were not previously included with the Products or Services), Microsoft may provide terms or make updates to the DPA that apply to Customer’s use of those new features, offerings, supplements or related software.
+If those terms include any material adverse changes to the DPA Terms, Microsoft will provide Customer a choice to use the new features, offerings, supplements, or related software, without loss of existing functionality of a generally available Product or Professional Service.
+If Customer does not install or use the new features, offerings, supplements, or related software, the corresponding new terms will not apply.

 Government Regulation and Requirements

-Notwithstanding the foregoing limits on updates, Microsoft may modify or terminate an Online Service in any country or jurisdiction where there is any current or future government requirement or obligation that (1) subjects Microsoft to any regulation or requirement not generally applicable to businesses operating there, (2) presents a hardship for Microsoft to continue operating the Online Service without modification, and/or (3) causes Microsoft to believe the DPA Terms or the Online Service may conflict with any such requirement or obligation.
+Notwithstanding the foregoing limits on updates, Microsoft may modify or terminate a Product or Professional Service in any country or jurisdiction where there is any current or future government requirement or obligation that (1) subjects Microsoft to any regulation or requirement not generally applicable to businesses operating there, (2) presents a hardship for Microsoft to continue operating the Product or offering the Professional Service without modification, and/or (3) causes Microsoft to believe the DPA Terms or the Product or Professional Service may conflict with any such requirement or obligation.

 Electronic Notices

-Microsoft may provide Customer with information and notices about Online Services electronically, including via email, through the portal for the Online Service, or through a web site that Microsoft identifies.
+Microsoft may provide Customer with information and notices about Products and Services electronically, including via email, through the portal for an Online Service, or through a web site that Microsoft identifies.
 Notice is given as of the date it is made available by Microsoft.

 Prior Versions

-The DPA Terms provide terms for Online Services that are currently available.
+The DPA Terms provide terms for Products and Services that are currently available.
 For earlier versions of the DPA Terms, Customer may refer to https://aka.ms/licensingdocs or contact its reseller or Microsoft Account Manager.

 Table of Contents / General Terms